Activating or Hiding Building Blocks with Rules

 • Add a price to the total price of the configurable item.

-• Add a material to the configuration and later to the work order.
+• Add a material to the configuration and, later, to the work order.

 Note:

 Install NetSuite CPQ Manufacturing to create work orders.
+For more information, see Installing NetSuite CPQ SuiteApps.

-• Add a routing step to the configuration and later to the work order.
+• Add a routing step to the configuration and, later, to the work order.

 Note:

 Install NetSuite CPQ Manufacturing to create work orders.
+For more information, see Installing NetSuite CPQ SuiteApps.

-• Execute an action.
+• Run an action.

-• Enable a category.
+• Enable a rule category.

 • Create an item required by the configuration.

-Working with Categories in NetSuite CPQ Configurator
+Working with Rule Categories

-To create a category:
+To create a rule category:

 1. Go to CPQ > Configurator > Product Maintenance.

-5. Select the category type.
+5. Select the rule category type.

 Note: